NichAttGH/Gideon/README.md

 4. Save problems and logs
 5. Allow interactive control during generation

-The script is particularly useful for automated testing and benchmarking of PDDL planners, providing a way to generate diverse problem instances while maintaining control over the generation process.
+The script is particularly useful for automated testing and benchmarking of PDDL planners, providing a way to generate several problem instances while maintaining control over the generation process.